 Enterprises have a wide range of choices in the ENAMS market, and there really isn't one tool out there that fits every network.
 When evaluating the best vendor for your organization, you really need to understand your environment first -- not just the size and shape of your network but also the skills and experience of the people who will be using the tool.
 If you have a complex network with very strict internal service-level agreements, you will need a granular and versatile ENAMS product, such as EMC Smarts Service Assurance Manager, which is customizable and is also deployed in large networks.
 If you have a large but simple network, you will need a scalable product, such as Centerity Monitor or Entuity Network Management.
 If you expect people from outside the networking team to use the product, including non-IT personnel, you will need to evaluate the usability of the tool from their perspective.
-AccelOps Network Performance and Availability Monitoring is an example of a product favored by cross-domain operations teams.
+FortiNet FortiSIEM is an example of a product that provides cross-team monitoring and analytics.

 Finally, remember this: All enterprise network monitoring products will have strengths and weaknesses when measured against the criteria detailed above.
 It's up to you to decide which strengths you need and which weaknesses you can live with.